RayParkerBassPlayer/slippage/ASSIGNMENT_RULES.md

 A: With `--ignore-length`, the system only checks if the boat width fits the slip, ignoring length.
 Boats can be longer than slips.
 The comment field will show how much longer or shorter the boat is (e.g., "NOTE: boat is 2' 3\" longer than slip").

 **Q: Can a permanent member be moved to a different slip?**
-A: No. Permanent members always keep their designated slip as long as their boat fits.
+A: No. Permanent members always keep their designated slip and cannot be moved or evicted by anyone.

 **Q: If I'm evicted, will I definitely get another slip?**
 A: Not necessarily.
 You'll only get reassigned if there's another available slip that fits your boat and isn't needed by someone with higher priority.